 Both laboratories are served by

 The Isotope-Ratio Mass Spectrometry laboratory of the Environmental Isotope Science Laboratory is located in Room 251 of the Harker Interdisciplinary Science and Engineering (ISE) Laboratory building at 221 Academy Street, Newark, DE.
 This 194,000 sq. ft.
 LEED Silver-certified building was completed in Fall 2013 as a well-designed hub for promoting cross-disciplinary research and education.
 The Harker ISE Lab also contains extensive core analytical facilities including the Advanced Materials Characterization Laboratory (amcl.udel.edu), the Keck Center for Advanced Microscopy and Microanalysis (camm.udel.edu), and the Nanofabrication Facility (udnf.udel.edu).
 In addition, the Harker ISE Lab houses the offices of the Delaware Environmental Institute (denin.udel.edu) that connects a broad group of environmental researchers throughout Delaware.
-The Environmental Radioactivity Laboratory is located in two rooms on the ground floor of Penny Hall, at 255 Academy Street, Newark DE, which also houses the Department of Earth Sciences.
+The Environmental Radioactivity Laboratory is located on the ground floor of Penny Hall, at 255 Academy Street, Newark DE, which also houses the Department of Earth Sciences.